Honor Theses Repository Policy

 - 2.1.1 Restricted access such that only authenticated users (SSO) may access the thesis.

 - 2.1.2 An embargo on inclusion in the repository for three years.

 - 2.1.3 An embargo on inclusion in the repository for three years and restrict access such that only authenticated users (SSO) may access the thesis.

 - 2.2 Exemptions must be selected in the submission form.

 - 3.1 Alumni may request removal of their theses from public view by writing to Digital Learning at firstname.lastname@example.org.

-- 3.2 Other requests for restricted access will be considered on a case-by-case basis.
+- 3.2 Other requests for restricted access may be submitted to email@example.com.